 Ms. Cardman commented that for her there were two issues.
 One was philosophical, and the other was very practical.
-She could not ignore the practical issue, which was unless there was a real commitment to maintain the brick sidewalks, they would pose problems.
+She could not ignore the practical issue, which was that unless there was a real commitment to maintain the brick sidewalks, they would pose problems.
 She wanted the City to commit to the maintenance.

-Mr. Kowalski suggested that if the Commission could not make a formal recommendation, then staff could summarize the comments of the members of the Historic Preservation Commission and would give them to the City Council.
+Mr. Kowalski suggested that if the Commission could not make a formal recommendation, then staff could summarize their comments and would give them to the City Council.
 He did not believe that the City Council specifically asked for a motion and a vote on this issue from the Historic Preservation Commission.